The divorce glossary

 Unreasonable behaviour

-One of the reasons you can use to divorce / separate in England and Wales.
-It involves one person writing four to five examples of the other person’s behaviour and why that behaviour has led to the break down of the marriage.
-You can read more about unreasonable behaviour here and get tips of remaining amicable if you’re using this as the reason for divorce here.
+One of the reasons you can use to divorce/separate in England and Wales.
+It involves one person writing four to five examples of the other person’s behaviour and why that behaviour has led to the breakdown of the marriage.
+You can read more about unreasonable behaviour here and get tips for remaining amicable if you’re using this as the reason for divorce here.

 Start your amicable divorce journey